iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

   protocols (such as DSHOT or PWM), the motor will receive commands that simply tell it to go to a certain percentage throttle.
   The Mode parameter determines if we consider those percentage commands to be telling us to go to a specific velocity, a specific voltage, or a fraction of our input voltage.
 * **Direction**: For this example, set the Direction to **2D Counter Clockwise**.
-This sets what direction the motor considers to be the positive direction.
+This sets what direction the motor considers to be the positive direction for throttle commands from a flight controller.
-  When given a positive voltage, the motor will spin this way.
+  So in 2D mode, like we are for this example, the motor will always spin this way on a throttle command.
+So our motor will spin counter clockwise when controlled by the flight controller.
   The use of 2D or 3D should match the "FC 2D/3D Mode" parameter, which defaults to 2D.

 The figure below shows what your General tab should look like after setting the parameters.**Note that you may have more or less parameters than are shown here if you are on a different firmware style or a more updated version.
 Some of your default settings may also be slightly different.
 That is fine, these images are only meant as a guide